KRakeesh04/s1/src/content/docs/properties-of-materials/basics/02-metals.md

 - Pure metals
 - Alloys

-At extremely low temperatures, some metals tend to be superconductors.

 ## Pure Metals

-Inter-molecular bonds: Metalic bonds.
+Inter-molecular bonds: Metallic bonds.
 Commonly not used in the pure form.

 Pure metals might be: